What is 'Tales Of The Moonsea'?

 an answer, especially in response to an email, it's your responsibility

 to check with us to see if we're still looking into it.

 firstname.lastname@example.org Please avoid cluttering it with

-questions that could be answered through the forums or in IRC.
+questions that could be answered through the forums or on Discord.

 How can I make a donation to support ToM?

-We will set up a PayPal account to allow players to donate for the
+We set up a PayPal account to allow players to donate for the

 support of ToM.
 All donations are appreciated greatly, and we will try